x10-lang/x10-applications/LatticeQCD/README.txt

-3. X10 version with Managed X10 on single place (in LatticeQCDsingleplace/src/)
+3. X10 version with Managed X10 of sequential version (in LatticeQCDseq/src/)

 3a.
 Building